Teaching English in Thailand: Living in Thailand

 Eating Etiquette

-A few things to keep in mind:
+A few things to consider:

 - Avoid blowing one’s nose or licking fingers when eating.